piclas-framework/piclas/doc/userguide/030_features_models.md

 ### Output of MacroBodies

 Information of macroscopic bodies is written into the state file (VarNamesmacroParticles,MacroPartData) at every analyzedt.
-In order to add additional elemdata output (for debug/analyze purposes) of ElemHasMacroBody of the first defined macroscopic body activate
+In order to add additional elemdata output (for debug/analyze purposes) of ElemHasMacroBody of the first defined macroscopic body, activate

     MacroBody-WriteElemData=T